Speaking: Vocabulary for Speaking B2 - Lesson 4: Nuances Between Synonyms

 Your mission is to practice choosing words with greater precision.

-1. Write down two simple sentences using basic adjectives.
-For example: "The food was good." and "That's a bad idea."
+1. Write down a simple sentence using a basic adjective, like "The food was good."

-2. Rewrite each sentence twice, using a more precise synonym each time to create a different nuance.
+2. Rewrite the sentence twice, using a more precise synonym each time to create a different nuance.

 • "The soup was delicious." (focuses on taste)